 In-house training is available, for example 'Being a more inclusive Church' and 'Church Spirituality and Dementia'.

-Summary prepared for Diocesan Synod April 2018- see attachment below.
+Summary on Mental Health prepared for Diocesan Synod April 2018- see attachment below.

 Getting help in a crisis see click here

 East Midlands Suicide Awareness Project:

 Half day awareness training http://www.ruralactionderbyshire.org.uk/ or search Eventbrite for ‘Suicide awareness seminar’.
 This project is located at Rural Action Derbyshire (formerly Derbyshire Rural Community Council).

 Courses are run nationally and local availability is listed on the Training pages - external organisations tab or search 'Eventbrite'.

 National Dementia Helpline: 0845 300 0336.
 On line support: Talking point www.alzheimers.org.uk/talkingpoint

 Alzheimers Society offer a course 'Dementia friends' which is recommended. contact 01332 208845 web: www.alzheimers.org.uk

 - Clergy wellbeing is led by Rev Geraldine Pond.
 Clergy Conference 2018 included insights on wellbeing.
 The talks can be accessed on the website.